yul154/Summary-and-Interviews/Core Java.md

 2. one or more catch blocks that handle the exceptions
 3. The finally block gets executed after the successful execution of the try block or after one of the catch blocks handled an exception

+* By declaring throws keyword:At the end of the method, we can declare the exception using throws keyword.
 ## if return in catch block, finally block will execute ？
 If try/catch blocks have a return statement, even then the finally block executes!
 * If finally block has a return statement, then the return statements from try/catch blocks will be overridden.